pyros-cyber/lsn/README.md

 ```

 ## Building and executing ##
-If all dependecies have been met, to generate the results (this step can be skipped, as in the jupyter-notebooks there are already the results obtained from previous runs, but if you want to make sure they are correct keep on reading), for instance for exercise 1, do:
+If all dependecies have been met, to generate the results (this step can be skipped, as in the jupyter-notebooks there are already the results obtained from previous runs, but if you want to make sure they are correct keep on reading), for instance for `exercise01`, do:
 ```
 $ cd exercise01/
 ($ conda activate <envname>)